What is suspension from driving?

 If your appeal is successful, your licence will be sent back to you.
 If not, you can make a further appeal to a district court.
 If you would like to know more about this, please see the NZTA factsheet on the suspension driving licences, and if you need help, visit your local CAB.

-If you have been disqualified from driving, you would have to appeal in court and would need to go through your lawyer.
+If you have been disqualified from driving, you would have to appeal in court.

 I was charged with drink-driving.
 What happens now?

-If you are charged with drink-driving (also called excess blood alcohol or EBA), you will have to attend a court hearing where it will be decided whether you are guilty and what penalties you will have to pay.
+If you are charged with drink-driving, you will have to attend a court hearing where it will be decided whether you are guilty and what penalties you will have to pay.

 Depending on your age, how much over the limit you were, and whether it is your first, second or third (or more) offence, the penalty is likely include disqualification from driving for 6 months or more, plus one or more of the following:

 - a fine, which is calculated at approximately $1 for every unit of breath alcohol or $5 for every unit of blood alcohol

 - car confiscation